-Only located in tropical and subtropical areas from Africa and Asia, this mammal with currently 8 species weighs from 2 to 35 kg and measures between 30 and 80 cm.
+This mammal is only found in tropical and subtropical areas of Africa and Asia, and there are currently 8 species weighing from 2 to 35 kg and measuring between 30 and 80 cm.

 Thanks to their giant sticky tongue they only eat termites and ants (up to 70 million a year!).
-They search termite nests, elephants’ excrements, fallen leaves, trunks bases, grass and bushes looking for their feast!
+They scavenge through termite mounds, elephant dung, fallen leaves, tree trunks, grass and bushes in search of their food.

-Too little known this armored knight knows how to defend itself against most of his predators.
-Surrounded by his thick carapace, he folds back on himself to avoid danger.
-He becomes untouchable (even felines get tired of it!).
-Unfortunately for him, he can only reproduce once a year with a gestation period going from 6 to 8 months!
+A relatively unknown animal, this armored knight knows how to defend himself against most of his predators.
+Encased in a thick shell, he withdraws into it to avoid danger.
+He becomes untouchable (even the big cats leave him alone!).
+Unfortunately for him, he is only able to reproduce once a year with a gestation period ranging from 6 to 8 months.

-But the trade doesn’t stop there, his flesh is now the focus of men.
-In China and Vietnam, pangolin has become a luxury dish, the price can go up to 3000 dollars for 4 kilos!
-The worst comes from how this little mammal is killed.
-A “good” cook would cut the animal’s throat in front of the clients to collect the blood (it is then eaten in a soup and pudding), the pangolin is then boiled, grilled or fried.
+But the trade of pangolins doesn’t stop there; ma now preys on his flesh.
+In China and Vietnam, pangolin has become a luxury dish, with the price reaching 3000 dollars for 4 kilos!
+The worst is how this little mammal is killed.
+A “good” chef cuts the animal’s throat in front of the clients to collect the blood (which is then eaten in a soup or pudding), whilst the pangolin is then boiled, grilled or fried.

-Alas, as sad of a truth it is, it is written in Appendix II of the CITES which is to « protect » him since 1994, the pangolin remains one of the most poached mammal group.
-In fact, according to IFAW (International fund for Animal Welfare), over 1?12 million of pangolins are victims of poaching, that’s 120 000 animals killed per year!
+Alas, the sad truth of the matter is, even though Appendix II of CITES states that they have been « protected » since 1994, the pangolin remains one of the most poached mammal groups in the world.
+In fact, according to the IFAW (International Funds for Animal Welfare), over 1.12 million of pangolins have been victims of poaching, a figure equivalent to 120 000 animals killed per year!

-Besides the culinary aspect, this adorable mammal is poached for his scales.
-According to urban legends, they are used to fight against water retention, asthma or even enhance the blood circulation (might as well say anything).
-According to Vietnam’s Wildlife, “14% of Vietnamese eat pangolin meat and 5% use its scales for medicine […] When a child gets sick, his parents suggest eating pangolin rather than modern medicine”.
+Besides the culinary aspect, this adorable mammal is poached for its scales.
+According to urban legends, they can be used to fight against water retention, asthma or even enhance the blood circulation (you might as well say that it can be used for anything).
+According to Save Vietnam’s Wildlife, “14% of Vietnamese eat pangolin meat and 5% use its scales for medicine […] When a child gets sick, his parents suggest eating pangolin rather than modern medicine”.

-Let’s remember that pangolins’ scales only contain keratin protein and that their medical virtues have never been proven and will probably never be.
+It’s important to remember that pangolins’ scales only contain keratin protein and that their medical virtues have never been proven, and will probably never be.

-Over 650 specimens were found frozen, late August, on Java island in Indonesia.
-Even bigger, a seizure of 4.4 tons of scales were discovered by Hong Kong authority on a cargo from Cameroun in June 2016, the offense is estimated to 1.13 million euros.
+In late August, over 650 specimens were found frozen on Java island in Indonesia.
+On a bigger scale, a seizure of 4.4 tons of scales were discovered by the authorities of Hong Kong on a cargo ship from Cameroon in June 2016; a contravention of the law which estimated to have been worth 1.13 million euros.

 The 17th Convention on International Trade in Endangered Species of Wild Fauna and Flora opened on September 24th in Johannesburg in South Africa.
-Over 200 countries decide on looser of tougher laws on over 500 species.
-This year, the pangolin is on every mind.
-The stake: put this mammal on Appendix I of CITES.
-This decision would simply prohibit the trade of the animal.
+Over 200 countries decided to either toughen or loosen laws on over 500 animal species.
+This year, the pangolin is on everyone’s mind.
+The issue in question: putting this mammal on Appendix I of CITES.
+This decision would completely prohibit all forms of trade of the animal.